D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - create a scale rule
 - stop the app
-- scale upp the pricing tier
+- scale up the pricing tier
 - enable aoutoscale

 ---

 ### Answer:
-- scale upp the pricing tier
+- scale up the pricing tier

 The basic tier offfers: max 3 instances, no autoscale.
 You must upgrade to Standard S1 in order to access a max of 10 instances and the autoscale feature.